-Governor Pete Ricketts was sworn in as Nebraska’s 40th Governor on January 8, 2015.
-Governor Ricketts was first elected to office upon winning the Nebraska gubernatorial election on November 4, 2014.
+Former Governor Pete Ricketts was appointed to the United States Senate in January of 2023 by Governor Jim Pillen.
+Pete will complete the term former Senator Ben Sasse left vacant due to his resignation in December of 2022.
+Pete served as Nebraska’s 40th Governor elected to office upon winning the Nebraska gubernatorial election on November 4, 2014.
 Prior to his election as governor, he worked to support Nebraska entrepreneurs and startup companies.

-Lt.
-Governor Mike Foley was first elected to office as the running mate of Governor Pete Ricketts in 2014.
+Former Lt.
+Governor Mike Foley was re-elected to this office a second time in 2022.
+Previously, Mike served as Lt.
+Governor alongside Governor Pete Ricketts who was elected in 2014.
 Prior to his election as Lieutenant Governor, he served eight years as Nebraska State Auditor and served six years in the Nebraska Unicameral Legislature as the State Senator for District 29 in Lincoln.

-Chairman Dan Welch (Left), National Committeewoman Lydia Brasch (Right), and National Committeeman J.L.
+Chairman Eric Underwood (Left), National Committeewoman Fanchon Blythe (Right), and National Committeeman J.L.
 Spray (Far Right) are devoted to electing strong conservative candidates who support the Party's principles of limited government, personal freedom, and fiscal responsibility.